MaxiAmZocken/Blackinso/README.md

 - 🚲 mountainbiking with [Maxi_am_zocken]
 - 🌱 learning languages like Python
-- 🎮 playing an programming Videogames
+- 🎮 playing and programming Videogames
 - 🖌  designing and sketching

 ## Social Media